-370 Financial Principles (3). \ F and S. A study of the principles and problems of the financial management of the firm, including such topics as stock and bond valuation, working capital management, cost of capital and capital budgeting, capital structure, and dividend policy.
-Prerequisites: 204 and Economics 221.
+370 Financial Principles (3).
+F and S. A study of the principles and problems of the financial management of the firm, including such topics as stock and bond valuation, working capital management, cost of capital and capital budgeting, capital structure, and dividend policy.
+Prerequisites: Business 204 and Economics 221.
 Mr. D. Cook, Mr. R. Medema.

-371 Financial Instruments and Markets (3). \ S. An extension of 370 into topics such as leasing, mergers, and multinational finance; application of the theory of finance to investment instruments, including stocks, bonds, options, futures markets, and commodities, and to financial markets and institutions, including investment companies and the stock exchanges.
-Prerequisite: 370.
-Not offered 2000-01.
+371 Financial Instruments and Markets (3).
+S. An extension of Business 370 into topics such as leasing, mergers, and multinational finance; application of the theory of finance to investment instruments, including stocks, bonds, options, futures markets, and commodities, and to financial markets and institutions, including investment companies and the stock exchanges.
+Prerequisite: Business 370.
+Mr. R. Medema.

-380 Marketing (3). \ F, S, and SS.
-A study of the process of planning and executing the conception, pricing, promotion, and distribution of ideas, goods, and services that satisfy individual and organizational needs and objectives.
+380 Marketing (3).
+F and S. A study of marketing planning including the conception, pricing, promotion, and distribution of ideas, goods, services, experiences, and values that attempts to satisfy individual and organizational needs and objectives.
 Prerequisite: Economics 221.
-Not open to freshman students.
-Mr. T. Etter, Mr. A. DeVries, Mr. S. VanderVeen.
+Mr. A. De Vries, Mr. T. Etter, Mr. S. Vander Veen.

-381 Advanced Topics in Marketing (3). \ S. An advanced study of market research and marketing strategy.
-Students apply knowledge gained to actual business situations by providing marketing consulting services to local small businesses under the auspices of the Small Business Institute.
-Advanced computer simulation may also be utilized.
-Prerequisites: Math 143, Business 380.
+381 Marketing II (3).
+S. A study of marketing research and marketing strategy (primarily integrated marketing communications) that builds on knowledge gained in Business 380.
+This course includes experiential learning under the auspices of Calvin's Small Business Institute (see Business 367).
+Prerequisites: Mathematics 143 and Business 380.
 Mr. S. Vander Veen.

-382 Consumer Behavior: Theory and Practice (3). \ F. An in-depth look at the processes involved when consumers purchase and use products, explanations for purchase and use, and implications for marketing research and marketing strategy.
-Case studies, journal articles, and Òreal lifeÓ marketing problems and solutions will be analyzed.
-Prerequisites: Sociology 151 or Psychology 151, Business 380, and Math 143, 243, or 343.
+382 Consumer Behavior Theory and Practice (3).
+F An in-depth look at the processes involved when consumers purchase and use products, explanations for purchase and use, and implications for marketing research and marketing strategy.
+This course includes experiential learning under the auspices of Calvin's Small Business Institute (see Business 367).
+Prerequisites: Sociology 151 or Psychology 151, Business 380, Mathematics 143, or equivalent.
 Mr. S. Vander Veen.

 390 Independent Study.
-F, I, S. Prerequisite: permission of the department chair.
+F, I, and S. Prerequisite: permission of the department chair.

 392 Cooperative Education II (6).
 F or S. A second work experience for students who have completed Business 292.
 Students work full-time with a local company in a position that is directed toward a specific functional area of business.
 Assignments are based on students' interest areas.
 Prior to the assignment, students participate in Career Development Workshops and, during the semester, write reflective journals and research papers on a specific topic relating their company and its operations to the current business environment.
 Students are required to participate in several evening seminars during the semester.
 Credit will not be given for both Business 392 and Business 359.
-Prerequisites: Business 292, 370, 380, Ms. C. Moody.
+Prerequisites: Business 292, 370, and 380.
+Ms. C. Moody.

-396 Strategic Management (3). \ S. An integrative study of strategic management, requiring contemporary, comprehensive case applications of concepts from economics, marketing, accounting, finance, management, and international business.
+396 Strategic Management (3).
+S. An integrative study of strategic management, requiring contemporary, comprehensive case applications of concepts from economics, marketing, accounting, finance, management, and international business.
 Ethical aspects of strategic decision making are emphasized.
 Student teams study cases and present their analyses.
 This course is recommended for students wishing to understand the formulation and implementation of ethical strategies in diversified businesses.
-Prerequisites: 260, 370, 380; Economics 222 or permission of instructor.
-Staff.
+Prerequisites: Business 160/260, 370, and 380; Economics 222 or permission of instructor.
+Mr. A. Mpesha.

 590 Independent Study.
-F, I, S. Prerequisite: permission of the department chair.
+F, I, and S. Prerequisite: permission of the department chair.
 Staff.